wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 of the block.
 Correspondingly, the switch statement only handles `I` and `S` states and their transient states.
 Other states are not handled, and will incur fatal errors.
-The function calls `sendResponseDown()` with boolean argument `data` set to `true` for stable and transient `S` states, indicating that block data is also carried in the response message.
+The function calls `sendResponseDown()` with boolean argument `data` set to `true` for stable and transient `S` states, indicating that block data is also carried in the response message, which is of type `FetchResp`.
 No response is sent for stable and transient `I` states.
 The state of the block remains the same in all cases.

-Method `handleInv()` is almost identical to `handleFetch()`, expect that it also transits the block state to `I`, or the equivalent transient of `I`.
+Method `handleInv()` is almost identical to `handleFetch()`, expect that it also transits the block state to `I`, or the equivalent transient of `I`, and the response type is `InvAck`.
 For example, upgrade transient state `S_M` will become `I_M`, and after the response of the upgrade arrives, it becomes `M`.
 Flush transient state `S_B` will become `I_B`, and when the flush response is received, it then becomes `I`.
 `handleInv()` is used by the coherence protocol to invalidate shared copies of a block, when another cache